-Outcome 2.2: Communities and community-based organizations have significant ownership and agency in identifying and delivering responsible clean energy solutions co-created with Energy Trust.
+- Outcome 2.1: Community members have influence in the design and implementation of Energy Trust programs to serve communities historically underserved by Energy Trust. - Outcome 2.2: Communities and community-based organizations have significant ownership and agency in identifying and delivering responsible clean energy solutions co-created with Energy Trust. - 2023 Metric and Measurement: Number of community members who participate in Energy Trust projects, initiatives or advisory groups to provide input and influence program design.